Concatenate Strings in Python: +, +=, join(), and more

 # 0-1-2

-You can also use a generator expression, which is similar to list comprehensions but creates a generator instead.
+You can also use a generator expression, which is similar to a list comprehension but creates a generator instead.
 Generator expressions are enclosed in parentheses ().
 However, if the generator expression is the only argument to a function or method, you can omit the parentheses.

 s = '-'.join((str(n) for n in l))